 1. Explore Your Loan Options

 Lenders and financing options are not all cookie-cutter, so it is wise to talk to more than one lender and ask about the different loan products that may be available to you.
-Be sure you understand all of your options so that you can make an informed decision that works with your long-term financial goals.
+Understanding all of your options can help you make an informed decision that works with your long-term financial goals.